The UN 2030 goals mean little if we can't fix the refugee crisis

 We should not underestimate the scale of the challenge in front of us.
 A recent report by the Overseas Development Institute found that we risk missing every one of the 17 goals.
 Without concerted action, the goals risk becoming an infamous failure, rather than a famous success.
 We need to get to work.

-Over the next week, leaders will meet in New York at the United Nations General Assembly.
+Over this week, leaders will meet in New York at the United Nations General Assembly.
 We must use this meeting to decide how we can have the most impact for children across the world.
 The 17 targets could be a springboard for dramatic improvements in the lives of children, regardless of who they are or where they live.

 It is the most vulnerable, excluded or marginalised who desperately need the kind of radical change envisioned in the global goals – children that are denied the right to survive, learn and be protected simply because of who they are or where they live.
 Unfortunately, they are also the ones falling the furthest behind in terms of education, child marriage, health and other key outcomes.